reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

+For this part of the Lab I worked with [Mayur Bhandary](https://github.com/mayurbhandary)

+We decided to create a speech interaction to help the users overcome fear of speaking in public and improve their presentation skills.
+How?
+The device will record their speech and analyze it to give feedback such as "Avoid saying <Um>, "Like", "You Know", "Ah".
+In the storyboard it is depicted how the user is first giving a presentation but he is really nervous and starts saying a lot of filler words.
+After practicing with the device he gets better and better and on the last frame he is giving an amazing presentations to his peers!

 <img src="./storyboard.jpg">

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.